Skip to content

 Disclaimer: Links on this page may be affiliate links.
 If you make a purchase after clicking a link, I may receive a small compensation to help power my site at no cost to you.

-Does Spain celebrate Halloween?
-Is it the same as in the United States?
-Let’s jump right in!
+Yes, Spain celebrates Halloween?
+But, is it the same as in the United States?
+Let’s jump right in and find out!

 When I was living in Spain, I was surprised when a friend invited me out for Halloween.